wrightdylan/bitvecs/README.md

 # bitvecs
 A simple library for dynamically sized binary arrays.
 This is slower, but more versatile than a static binary array.
+It is also up to 8 times more space efficient than using a vector of bools.

 ## Change Log